mylad13/CATMiP/README.md

-# CATMiP
-Cooperative and Asynchronous Transformer-based Mission Planning for Heterogeneous Teams of Mobile Robots
+Pytorch implementation of the paper "Cooperative and Asynchronous Transformer-based Mission Planning for Heterogeneous Teams of Mobile Robots".

 ## Training